whadziewicz/algoliasearch-magento-2/README.md

 The POC should be delivered alongside a document `CONVENTIONS.md` where those conventions should be written.

 Notes:
-- Scripts as `dev/release.sh`, `.circle.ci`, are just examples in this skeleton, as so, they need to be developed.
+- Scripts as `dev/release.sh`, `.circle.ci`, are just examples in this skeleton, as so, they need to be developed
+- Mftf integration framework need to be investigated and tested

 **Result expected**: A POC alongside with a doc with conventions for the next modules.